Paving the way for a world with autonomous vehicles

 Large cities often have a pedestrian count every four to five years that influences the time on pedestrian crossing lights.
 This kind of system could allow cities to do that in real time.

-“All of this ties into making your cities prepared to have a lot of autonomous cars on the street, or to have a lot of cars that are connected to each other,” Narayanan said.
-“The next big thing is not the autonomous car, but a car that is a lot more informed than it used to be before.”
+“All of this ties into making your cities prepared to have a lot of autonomous cars on the street, or to have a lot of cars that are connected to each other,” Narayanan says.
+“The next big thing is not the autonomous car, but a car that is a lot more informed than it used to be.”

-If even 20 percent of cars on the road in the next ten years are are autonomous, cities and roadways still need to be significantly modified to be autonomous-car friendly.
+If even 20 percent of cars on the road in the next ten years are autonomous, cities and roadways will still need to be significantly modified to be autonomous-car friendly.

 The best way to do that?
 Ask the car.

-“It’s all about having this entire infrastructure and your traffic talking to each other, giving each other information in real time about what the situation is,” he said.
+“It’s all about having this entire infrastructure and your traffic talking to each other, giving each other information in real time about what the situation is,” he says.

 The system could also provide insight on human behavior.
 Currently, many insurance companies install devices on cars to track the driver’s behavior — how fast you’re going, how hard you brake — and determine the cost of the driver’s insurance.

-There is still much to be explored with autonomous vehicles, and Narayanan said this specific project is an advancement into the unknown.
+There is still much to be explored with autonomous vehicles, and Narayanan says this specific project is an advancement into the unknown.

-However, as this research continues, he said it will become more difficult to build the abilities of their image recognition algorithms.
+However, as this research continues, he says it will become more difficult to expand the abilities of their image recognition algorithms.